-The 5th Cluster that is addressing issues of Climate, Energy & Mobility is part of a series of six Clusters that come under the Pillar II of the Horizon Europe programme, named “Global Challenges & European Industrial Competitiveness”.
+The 5th Cluster that is addressing issues of Climate, Energy & Mobility (Towards a climate-neutral Europe) is part of a series of six Clusters that come under the Pillar II of the Horizon Europe programme, named “Global Challenges & European Industrial Competitiveness”.
 The other 5 Clusters in total are Health, Culture, Civil Security for Society, Digital Industry & Space, Food, Bioeconomy, Natural Resources, Agriculture & Environment.
 Other clusters that we have already analyzed in our relevant blog articles are Health, Culture, Civil Security for Society, and Digital Industry & Space.
 If you want to read more general information about the whole structure of the Horizon Europe programme, its components, and aims, click on our relevant blog article.
 Find more about Cluster 5 on the European Commission’s page here.

 Cluster 5 | Climate, Energy & Mobility